Hello Kitty murder case: Trial

-On December 7, 2000, after a trial which lasted over six weeks, the three men were convicted of manslaughter, as the jury ruled the remains were not sufficient to show whether Fan was murdered or died from a drug overdose.
+On 7 December 2000, after a trial which started on 20 October, the three men were convicted of manslaughter with a vote of 6:3, as the eight-man and one-woman jury ruled the remains were not sufficient to show whether Fan was murdered or died from a drug overdose of methamphetamine.
 While the jury could not rule that the men intended to kill Fan, they did determine that she had died as a result of their abuse.
 Lau testified at the trial in exchange for immunity.
+During the trial, Chan and Leung Shing-cho denied killing Fan, although they did not deny dismembering her body.
+Chan's wife Tse Pui-ling, Fan's husband Ng Chi-yuen, and Fan's aunt also testified in court.
+After the guilty verdict, Leung Wai-lun's sister reportedly experienced a mental breakdown, while Leung's brother slammed and broke the court door.